Béal Feirste: On a Quiet Street Where Old Ghosts Meet

 Over a few whiskeys, he recited Irish poems and sang traditional songs for us (#swoon), one of which was “On Raglan Road” by Patrick Kavanagh.
 Many popular artists have covered it, but I’m quite fond of this version.

-Nearby is Alexandra Park, built for Princess Alexandra in the 1880s.
-Parts of the Peace Wall Murals border the backside of the park, a chilling reminder of the Troubles war, when the city was not so quiet and peaceful.
-For more information on the Troubles, check out this BBC Documentary.
+Where we stayed is adjacent to Alexandra Park, built for Princess Alexandra in the 1880s.
+Some of the Peace Wall Murals were visible from our bedroom window; a chilling reminder of the Troubles, not so long ago when the city was not as quiet and peaceful as it is today.

 22687743_10155888446563885_1857081225031003981_n

-Waterworks Belfast used to host the city’s water supply, but is now a sanctuary for birds and wildlife.
 Queen Mary’s Gardens is just one entrance and you can walk along the path to see waterfalls, ornate foliage and plants.

 The most prominent feature of Belfast’s Cathedral Quarter is Saint Anne’s.
 It is sometimes closed to the public without notice, however, Saint Anne’s has a video on their site that tells all about the cathedral’s history and current events.